mkumm/mkumm_blog/content/about/index.md

 ## TL;DR;

 I was born in a suburb of Detroit and I am now living in Krakow, Poland.
 I work as an Elixir Developer for Simplebet.
-I have family (and a house) in Detroit, so I travel back often.
+I have family, friends, and a house in Detroit, so I travel back often.

+## Current Work

+My full time day job lets me work in Elixir for a data supplier to sport books; allowing them to offer in-game betting propositions.
+I work with an amazingly supportive team with some of the brightest in the Elixir community.
+We work mainly in Elixir Phoenix LiveView and Surface.
+I am starting to get more interested in the Machine Learning and Site Reliability Engineering as well as continue to master Elixir/Phoenix.

-## Work
+## Previousl Work

-I love my work as an Elixir Developer at [Simplebet](https://www.simplebet.io).
-I work with amazong people, some of the brightest in the Elixir community!
-I love the gaming industry and Elixir is easily my favorite language to code in.
+My professional career has followed to simulatanuos paths.
+One in technology and the other in business management and leadership.
+Although this may seem like a strange path, I never saw them as that different.

+### Development

+### Leadership

 Professionally I have been lucky enough to create in C, PHP, Python, and Elixir with most of the web technologies that complement the languages.
 These days I play around in Rust, Haskell, Ocaml, Go, Gleam, and others as well as the technologies supporting the current wave of AI.

 In the past I have had several leadership roles (CTO, Operations Management, IT Director, Development Manager) and have enjoyed all my jobs for different reasons but generally I prefer coding.

 ## Hobbies and Interests